 Appendix N. Archaeology: Arthur Machen

-By Bradley K. McDevitt
+by Bradley K. McDevitt

-This article is part of a series where I shine the spotlight on some authors that inspired the writers we acknowledge today as influencing the creation of Dungeons and Dragons.
+This article is part of a series where the spotlight shines on some authors that inspired the writers we acknowledge today as influencing the creation of Dungeons and Dragons.
 For those unfamiliar with his fiction, the late Victorian era Welsh author Arthur Machen was admired by contemporaries like Sir Arthur Conan Doyle and William Butler Yeats.
 Further relevant for this article, his work is an acknowledged influence by Appendix N authors such as Clark Ashton Smith, Robert E. Howard, and H.P.
 Lovecraft.
 Lovecraft even cheerfully admitted appropriating details like the god Nodens and reality-destroying language Aklo from Machen to be parts of the Cthulhu Mythos.

 Machen (1863-1947), whose real last name was Jones, produced prolifically in the genres of fantasy and horror.
 His story The Bowmen entered the realm of urban folklore as World War One legend of the “Angel of Mons.”
 And that story was only a very tiny fraction of Machen’s output, which included works as The Novel of the White Powder, The Three Imposters, and what is generally acknowledged as his 1894 masterpiece, The Great God Pan.
 This terrifying tale of occult miscegenation was lauded thirty years later by Lovecraft in his essay The Supernatural In Literature.
 More recently, Stephen King has declared it, in his opinion, “one of the best horror stories ever written.
 Maybe the best in the English language.”